 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Call Number: Li Ka Shing Library Reserves 3 Hours BF76.7 .P83 2020

 In addition to providing guidance on grammar, the mechanics of writing, and APA style, this manual offers an authoritative reference and citation system.
 It also covers the treatment of numbers, statistical and mathematical data, tables and figures.

-The official companion to the Publication Manual of the American Psychological Association, Sixth Edition.
+The official companion to the Publication Manual of the American Psychological Association.
 Search for your question in Google - and add APA Style Blog to the end of your search.